kyle9021/pc-graph/README.md

 * If you're interested in understanding the WAAS policies in a graphDB go to http://localhost:8001/?local
-* On the lefthand menu click schema and then click "bulk edit".
+* In the left-hand menu click "schema" and then click "bulk edit" on the top of the schema page.
 * Check the box "Also drop Schema and Types" and in text field type `DROP ALL` and click "drop all"
-* after the data has been cleared `bash waas_policy_etl.sh`
+* After the data has been cleared `bash waas_policy_etl.sh`